-This use-case addresses the current lack of technological innovation in the cultivation and processing of protein plants.
-Through smart farming technologies, such as decision support systems and better sensor data to optimize machine task operations, this use-case aims to reintroduce and increase soybean cultivation in the EU.
+This use case addresses the current lack of technological innovation in the cultivation and processing of protein plants.
+Through smart farming technologies, such as decision support systems and better sensor data to optimise machine task operations, this use case aims to reintroduce and increase soybean cultivation in the EU.

 predicted increase in farmers' revenue

 - Provide soybean producers with precise, highquality information on their crops;

 - Increase self-sufficiency of the EU in terms of protein crops;